David Werner: Whizz Kid – US – CD-R [2020]

 Needless to say, from day one, I had wanted to digitize all three of Werner’s albums, and when taking a trip to Atlanta for a quick birthday celebration for an old friend’s 50th, I was surprised to find the promo-only “David Werner Live” album that Epic Records put out to build radio support for his third album.
 It was only a single sided disc, but it featured songs from all three of his albums and remained the capstone to his recording career.

 The album kicked off with a bit of Bowie-esque meta-Rock in “One More Wild Guitar,” with a guitar tone that would be familiar to any fans of the first Metro album, which actually came two years down the line.
 Mark Doyle’s playing and effects were very close to the target that Duncan Browne hit on that 1976 album.
 This was definitely 70s Rock just at the peak flowering of Glam.
-The teenaged Werner [allegedly 17 at the time] took on the same [self] creation myth theme that Bowie had used for “Ziggy Stardust” and Doyle revealed that he was very possibly an equal match for Mick Ronson’s guitar playing and arrangements.
-Werner being not yet drinking age, he sounded pretty fey on the vocals as he was still a lad.
+The teenage Werner [allegedly 17 at the time] took on the same [self] creation myth theme that Bowie had used for “Ziggy Stardust” and Doyle revealed that he was very possibly an equal match for Mick Ronson’s guitar playing and arrangements.
+Werner being not yet of drinking age, he sounded pretty fey on the vocals as he was still a lad.

 The rambunctious title track [which was a single] was actually every inch a missing cut from “Ziggy Stardust!”
 Seriously, you could slot this into the flow between “Star” and “Hang On To Yourself” and no one would bat an eyelash.
 In fact, cut “Star” and substitute “Whizz Kid,” and do yourself a favor.
 Doyle nailed the Ronson tone to the wall, here.
 I can certainly understand how this album turned heads on Cleveland radio on its release.